luanbatistadev/luanbatistadev/README.md

 - I currently work with flutter!
 - I'm interested in design!
 - I am academic in systems analysis and development at (Federal Institute of Education, Science and Technology of Rondônia - IFRO)
+- Graduated in computer technician at (Federal Institute of Education, Science and Technology of Rondônia - IFRO)

 </samp>